-- Out of the 33 partially damaged hospitals, 13 hospitals were reported partially functioning and 18 out of service (non-functioning), while 2 hospitals (Ophthalmology hospital in Homs, and Ebn Khaldoun Psychiatric hospital in Aleppo,) were reported to be fully functioning providing all services with full staffing capacity. - Out of the 17 fully damaged hospitals, 11 were reported non-functioning while 6 hospitals have opted for innovative ways to continue providing health services to populations in need through partially functioning from other nearby temporary locations and provide health services with limited staff capacity and resources.
-More details of the 6 hospitals are available in the HeRAMS database. - Then again, hospitals with intact buildings (61 hospitals) does not directly reflect full functionality, only 52 of the 61 intact hospitals are fully functioning, while 9 are partially functioning and one hospital is not functioning all together, due to limited access of patients and health staff to the facilities resulting from the dire security situation as well as critical shortage of supplies.
+- Out of the 33 partially damaged hospitals, 12 hospitals were reported partially functioning and 17 out of service (non-functioning), while 4 hospitals (Ophthalmology hospital in Homs, and Ebn Khaldoun Psychiatric hospital in Aleppo, As-Salameyeh National hospital in Hama, and As-Suqailbeyeh National hospital in Hama) were reported to be fully functioning providing all services with full staffing capacity. - Out of the 17 fully damaged hospitals, 11 were reported non-functioning while 6 hospitals have opted for innovative ways to continue providing health services to populations in need through partially functioning from other nearby temporary locations and provide health services with limited staff capacity and resources.
+More details of the 6 hospitals are available in the HeRAMS database. - Then again, hospitals with intact buildings (61 hospitals) does not directly reflect full functionality, only 51 of the 61 intact hospitals are fully functioning, while 9 are partially functioning, and one hospital is not functioning, due to limited access of patients and health staff to the facilities resulting from the dire security situation as well as critical shortage of supplies.